msft-mirror-aosp/platform.compatibility.cdd/2_device-types/2_2_handheld-reqs.md

 Handheld device implementations:

-*  [H-SR] MUST support third-party accessibility services.
+*  [H-0-1] MUST support third-party accessibility services.

 *  [H-SR] Are STRONGLY RECOMMENDED to preload accessibility services on the device comparable with or exceeding functionality of the Switch Access and